itguy19/picoCTF-Writeups/Reverse_Engineering/ASCII_FTW.md

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/982eab71-1428-47da-8e3e-b7ec99f2c404)

 Our assumption was correct.
 Now, we have to analyze this executable.
-We can put great reverse engineering tool called ghidra to good use.
+We can put a great reverse engineering tool called ghidra to good use.
 After starting ghidra, we have to create a new project and select our ElF file.

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/e77a2759-c2a5-44fc-9182-3ae23a59085b)